offbyone/ideas/content/old/asides/dah-dahdah-dah-dahdah-dah-dah-dah-dah-dahdah.md

 author: offby1
 status: draft
 ---
-As the strains of John Williams' score waft from the speakers, and the 1977 edition of the opening text scrolls by\...
+As the strains of John Williams' score waft from the speakers, and the 1977 edition of the opening text scrolls by...

 This is a bit like coming home after a long voyage, or finding a friend long thought lost.